 10. We use them as hot water bottles

-If the cat lays on our lap we feel honored.
+If our cat decides to lie on our lap, we feel honored.
 If it’s a chilly evening, we do everything to make it stay because it is keeping us warm.
-After a certain amount of squirming, we have to let it go or risk its wrath.
+After a certain amount of squirming, we have to let it go or risk retaliation.

 11. They are allowed to cover us in hair